hiiamyes/Front-end-Developer-Interview-Questions/README.md

 * What is the difference between classes and IDs in CSS?
 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?

+> reset do the reset, normalize do the compensation for those needed
+> es:
+> normalizing

 * Describe Floats and how they work.
 * Describe z-index and how stacking context is formed.
 * Describe BFC(Block Formatting Context) and how it works.